bemanproject/task/docs/issues-overview.md

 - fix: constrain `start(rcvr)` to be called on `get_scheduler(get_env(rcvr))` instead
 - comment: the description from `initial_suspend()` merely lays out what needs to hold => that's OK

+=> Change op_state.start() to handle.resume() on the correct execution agent.

+- this change isn't really task but could be a different paper
+- we are not saying anything about schedule - we just say where we aer executing
+- maybe add a recommended practice about task constructed from task
+- co_await on a task should never call schedule

 ## Shouldn't reschedule after `co_await`ing task

 [LB](https://github.com/lewissbaker/papers/blob/master/isocpp/task-issues.org#task-awaiting-another-task-should-not-reschedule-on-resumption)